A moist flourless chocolate beetroot brownie recipe that begs the question as to whether a food can be healthy and damn delicious.

 The first is that none of those ingredients are inherently bad.
 Yes, some people have allergies and intolerances to dairy and gluten, and we continually hear messages that we ought to reduce our sugar intake.
 However, that doesn’t mean that, for most people, omitting these foods from our diet is necessary for good health.

-If you’re not sure about whether you should omit sugar from your diet, you may find this previous blog helpful, sweet relief from sugar detoxing.
+If you’re unsure whether you should omit sugar from your diet, you may find this previous blog helpful, Sweet relief from sugar detoxing.

 No food is healthy or unhealthy

 Secondly, no food is healthy or unhealthy in its own right.

 Food can provide nutrition that supports good health.
 It can be devoid of health-promoting nutrients.
 Or it can be correlated to illness when eaten in excess.
 However, this does not make a food inherently healthy or unhealthy.

 Labelling food in this way can cause us to attach our self-worth to the food we eat or entice blame or shame should we eat unhealthily.
 Therefore, I find it more helpful and less stress-provoking to consider food based on the nutritional value it provides.